 Human powered or gasoline doesn’t matter but bicycle and motorbike are the best way to see Goa.
 Not only gives you a much closer experience of things and culture bit it’s also the most convenient way of transportation as well.
 Most hotels offer bike on rent as an additional service, if yours don’t then you can easily get one nearby.

-5) Shop at Flea / Night Market
+5) Shop at Flea / Night Market in Goa

 A holiday doesn’t feel complete without a little bit of shopping, and what better place to get some amazing deals and atmosphere at one of the Night markets in Goa.
 While Anjuna Flea Market opens Wednesday morning and starts shutting down around 6 PM, Saturday night markets in Arpora and Baga open late evening and remain open well past midnight.